pierreilki/documentation/docs/index.md

 src="https://raw.githubusercontent.com/cncf/artwork/master/other/cncf-landscape/stacked/color/cncf-landscape-stacked-color.svg?sanitize=true" width="100"
 alt="Agorakube is a cncf landscap project" title="Agorakube is a cncf landscap project"/> </p>

-Agorakube is an Opensource Kubernetes Distribution wich is aimed to provide the simplest way to install kubernetes on bare-metal, virtual & Cloud environments.
+ILKILABS Kubernetes Engine (ILKE) is an Opensource Kubernetes Distribution wich is aimed to provide the simplest way to install kubernetes on bare-metal, virtual & Cloud environments.

-Since November 2019, Agorakube has been certified by the "Kubernetes Conformance Program" and is a project of [the cncf landscape](https://landscape.cncf.io/selected=agora-kube).
+Since November 2019, ILKE has been certified by the "Kubernetes Conformance Program" and is a project of [the cncf landscape](https://landscape.cncf.io/selected=agora-kube).

-Agorakube install Hyper Customizable Kubernetes Clusters using native K8S binaries.
+ILKE installs Hyper Customizable Kubernetes Clusters using native K8S binaries.

-Based on __Infrastructure As Code__ (IaC) Ansible playbooks and roles, Agorakube is very easy to understand, especially for SysOps guys.
+Based on __Infrastructure As Code__ (IaC) Ansible playbooks and roles, ILKE is very easy to understand, especially for SysOps guys.

 Currently, Ubuntu 18.04, 20.04 amd64, Centos 7 and Debian 10 are supported, but several other operating systems will be available soon.

-Feel free to contribute !